-It was the November of 2008 that we took over a Dhaba.
-We were a group 15 or so couchsurfers out to explore the world heritage sites of Badami, Aihole & Pattadakal in North Karnataka.
+It was November of 2008 that we took over a Dhaba.
+We were a group 15 or so couch surfers out to explore the world heritage sites of Badami, Aihole & Pattadakal in North Karnataka.
 It was as much a mad adventure as it was the exploration of various styles of temple architecture.
 We spent roughly one day in each place.
-In Badami it was the ancient caves depicting the Shiva, Vishnu, Harihara, Buddha and Mahavira.
-In Aihole, it was the school of temple architecture, with various experimental temples like Durg temple and Lad Khan Temple and numerous unfinished temples where the apprentices were being trained.
-At Pattadakal, it was the lab of temple architecture combining the North Indian and South Indian temple styles and coming out with an hybrid ones.
+In Badami, it was the ancient caves depicting the Shiva, Vishnu, Harihara, Buddha, and Mahavira.
+In Aihole, it was the school of temple architecture.
+Various experimental temples like Durg temple and Lad Khan Temple.
+And numerous unfinished temples where the apprentices were being trained.
+At Pattadakal, it was the lab of temple architecture combining the North Indian and South Indian temple styles and coming out with hybrid ones.

 Dhaba at Pattadakal

-Mridula Ji, a member of the group spoke to them in native Kannada and asked if they would allow us to cook ourselves.
+Mridula Ji, a member of the group spoke to them in native Kannada.
+And asked if they would allow us to cook ourselves.
 We will even cook for them.
-The couple was surprised to say the least.
-Before they could react, Mridula ji was looking at the available ingredients and figured out that there was lot of puffed rice (Mandaki / Murmure /Jhal muri), onions and basic masalas.
-She roasted the puffed rice and we added chopped onions and some masalas to it and divided it between us on small cutouts of newspaper.
-There was Mirchi Bhajji to go with it.
-We ate all that they had in their Dhaba, and then went on to make another cup of tea for ourselves.
+The couple was surprised, to say the least.
+Before they could react, Mridula Ji was looking at the available ingredients and figured out that there was a lot of puffed rice (Mandakki/Murmur/Jhal muri), onions and basic masalas.
+She roasted the puffed rice and we added chopped onions and some masalas to it.
+And divided it between us on small cutouts of the newspaper.
+There was Mirchi Bhaji to go with it.
+We ate all that they had in their facility.
+Then went on to make another cup of tea for ourselves.
 We were not full but we could hold on till we reached the next town where some food could be found.

-This post of dedicated to all those hunger starved people on that day and to the Dhaba owners who though reluctant but still let us eat from their provisions.
+This post is of course dedicated to all those hungry starved people on that day.
+And to the owners who though reluctant but still, let us eat from their provisions.

-Taking over a Dhaba when you are hungry and Dhaba owner refuses to cook for a large group is a travel experience that would stay with me for a long time.
+Taking over an eatery when you are hungry and when the owner refuses to cook for a large group is a travel experience that would stay with me for a long time.

 Recommend you to read following Travel Blog on Tourist Places in Karnataka.